sandeepsinghmails/InputArgsTracingLib/README.md

 It can easily provide pretty-printed Multilevel Complex Structures which are passed as Input Parameters for the concerned functions.

-**What Changes are required in your Source Code for Integration with S_malloc Library ?**
+**What Changes are required in your Source Code for Integration with InputArgsTracingLib ?**

 Very small Changes are required to Integrate InputArgsTracingLib with your Source Code.